GurLad/GodotUtils/README.md

 An interface for smooth transitions.
 A basic fade in/out one is included.
 ## SceneController
 A generic scene loader using transitions.
+## MusicController
+Play & switch background music using fade in/out or crossfade transitions.